 - 12 ounces pre-cooked mild Italian sausage, sliced

 - 1 large yellow onion, diced (approximately 2 cups)

 - 2 cloves garlic, minced

-- Preheat the oven to 275 degrees F. Distribute the diced cornbread evenly on a baking sheet and allow it to dry out in the oven for 45-50 minutes.
+- Preheat the oven to 275 degrees F. Distribute the diced cornbread evenly on a baking sheet and dry out in the oven for 45-50 minutes.
 Place in a large bowl and set aside.